What is a Weber County 4-H Horse Ambassador?

 The County 4-H Horse Ambassador Orientation will be held in October.
 This is a mandatory event for all County 4-H Horse Ambassadors.
 Additionally, Ambassadors will meet about every other month to plan upcoming events and provide support for individual projects.

-Each County 4-H Horse Ambassador will be honored at 4-H Achievement Night with a bronze, silver or gold award, based upon the points earned on the County 4-H Horse Ambassador Service Record.
+Each County 4-H Horse Ambassador will be honored at 4-H Achievement Night.

 Dress for Weber County 4-H Horse Ambassadors: